GoogleCloudPlatform/cluster-health-scanner/README.md

 A 'pass' is given to both nodes when they have an average bandwidth that meets or exceeds a given threshold.

+The NCCL health check will pair nodes based on the parameter `PAIRING_MODE` in the health runner configuration.
+By default, NCCL health check runs in `random` pairing mode which runs the health checks between random pairs of nodes.
+These are the supported topological aware pairing modes:

+* Random Pairs (default) - `PAIRING_MODE: random`
+  - Ignores topology of cluster and randomly pairs nodes together
+  - When second pass is enabled (`SECOND_PASS_ENABLED: true`), a NCCL test failure will proceed with another random pairing but this time using one passed node and one failed node in each pair.
+* Intra Rack - `PAIRING_MODE: intra_rack`
+  - Checks the racks communication by running NCCL tests between each node in the same rack.
+  - When second pass is enabled (`SECOND_PASS_ENABLED: true`), a NCCL test failure will proceed with another pairing but this time using one passed node and one failed node in each pair (within the rack).
+* Inter Rack -  `PAIRING_MODE: inter_rack`
+  - Checks inter-rack communication by running NCCL tests between nodes in different racks.
+(The racks will be in the same cluster).
+  - When second pass is enabled (`SECOND_PASS_ENABLED: true`), a rack that failed the first initial NCCL test will be randomly paired with a different rack that previously passed.
+  - Note the nodes will still be labeled as pass/fail but only failed nodes in a failed rack will be tested again if second pass is enabled.
+* Inter Cluster - `PAIRING_MODE: inter_cluster`
+  - Checks the inter-cluster communication by running NCCL tests between nodes in different clusters.
+  - When second pass is enabled (`SECOND_PASS_ENABLED: true`), a cluster that failed the first initial NCCL test will be randomly paired with a different cluster that previously passed.
+  - Note the nodes will still be labeled as pass/fail but only failed nodes in a failed cluster will be tested again if second pass is enabled.

+Note that, for all pairing modes, second-pass is enabled by default which runs the NCCL test for pairs of a healthy and unhealthy node.
+This reduces the falsely tainted nodes.

 ##### GPU Health Check

 Runs the [NVIDIA's DCGM diagnostic tool](https://developer.nvidia.com/dcgm) to